espressif/esp-idf/get-started-wrover-kit-v3.rst

 .. note::

-    Since GPIO32 and GPIO33 are connected to the oscillator by default, they are not connected to the JP1 I/O connector to maintain signal integrity.
-This allocation may be changed from the oscillator to JP1 by desoldering the zero-ohm resistors from positions R11 / R23 and re-soldering them to positions R12 / R24.
+    Since GPIO32 and GPIO33 are connected to the oscillator by default, they are not connected to JP1 I/O connector to maintain signal integrity.
+This allocation may be changed from the oscillator to JP1 by desoldering the zero-ohm resistors from positions R11 / R23 and then soldering the resistors in positions R12 / R24.

 .. _get-started-esp-wrover-kit-v3-spi-flash-header:

 SPI Flash / JP13
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

 ====  =============
 .
 ESP32 Pin